2021 Best Health Professions Colleges for Non-Traditional Students in New Mexico

 The school has a low student loan default rate of 2.6%.
 There are approximately 8,254 students at UNM that take at least one class online.
 About 7,459 of the students at UNM are attending part time.

 Eastern New Mexico University - Main Campus earned the #3 spot in our 2021 rankings.
-Located in the town of Portales, ENMU - Main Campus is a public college with a medium-sized student population.
+Located in the town of Portales, ENMU - Main Campus is a public school with a moderately-sized student population.
 ENMU - Main Campus also took the #5 spot in our Best Colleges for Health Professions in New Mexico rankings.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.